Skip to main content

 State Laws · 9 min read

-xAI Sues Colorado While Colorado Quietly Prepares to Replace Its Own AI Act
+xAI Sued Colorado Before Colorado Replaced Its Original AI Act

-Colorado's AI Act — the first comprehensive U.S. state law targeting high-risk AI — is simultaneously being attacked in federal court and rewritten in Denver.
+Colorado's original AI Act — the first comprehensive U.S. state law targeting high-risk AI — became a national test case before it ever took effect.

-On April 9, 2026, xAI filed a federal lawsuit asking a federal judge to declare the Colorado AI Act unconstitutional and permanently enjoin its enforcement before it takes effect on June 30.
-Three weeks earlier, on March 17, 2026, Governor Jared Polis's own AI Policy Workgroup unanimously endorsed a proposed rewrite that would, if enacted, scrap much of the current law and replace it with a narrower framework focused on automated decision-making technology (ADMT).
+On April 9, 2026, xAI filed a federal lawsuit asking a federal judge to declare the original Colorado AI Act unconstitutional and permanently enjoin enforcement before its June 30 effective date.
+Three weeks earlier, on March 17, 2026, Governor Jared Polis's AI Policy Workgroup had unanimously endorsed a proposed rewrite focused on automated decision-making technology (ADMT).

 The Lawsuit: X.AI LLC v.
 Weiser